MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-team-members-overview.md

     - Total effort allocation

 - **New**: In addition to adding resources directly from the schedule, Project managers can add new named or generic team members from the team member grid.
 - **Delete**: By selecting one or many team members, the Project manager can delete resources who are no longer going to be participating on the project.
 Deleting a team member will also delete all associated resource assignments and  cancel all existing bookings.
+The delete operation is asynchronous and may take some time to complete.
+During this process the team member record cannot be modified.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]